-Winter season is here and we want you to be prepared.
-To learn more about how the City of Gary is handling this winter, and how you can prepare, read the information below or download the plan below.
+Winter season is here.
+To learn more about how the City of Gary is handling snow and how you can prepare, watch the video or read the plan.

 Download the Full Plan